ARK323 - Design and planning for social inclusion

 The rich programme with lectures and seminars involve practitioners and researchers with expertise in the studio's key themes, many with local connection but also international guests.

-This is a full-time study course (40 hours a week) and it consists of lectures, seminars, exercises, literature studies, project work, presentation and critique.
+This is a full-time study course (40 hours a week) and it consists of lectures, seminars, workshops, exercises, literature studies, project work, presentation and critique.
 This is a preliminary brief overview of the curriculum:

 - Project work in smaller groups